Cesareo Guillermo: Early years

-Son of Pedro Guillermo and Rosalía Bastardo, he was born in a place in Higüey called La Rodada.
-Being a minor, he was tried by a court martial along with his father, accused of having rebelled in defense of the overthrown president Buenaventura Báez.
+Son of Pedro Guillermo and Rosalía Bastardo, he was born in a place in Hato Mayor del Rey called La Rodada.
+Being a minor, he was tried by a martial court along with his father, accused of having rebelled in defense of the overthrown president Buenaventura Báez.
 The council sentenced Pedro to death, while Cesáreo was given the choice between prison and exile, the latter being the option he opted for.

 When he returned from Puerto Rico - where the Spanish had confined him - he joined the Dominican army at age 16, during the Dominican Restoration War against Spain.
 He reappeared in public in 1865, protected by Eugenio Miches, a veteran from the Dominican War of Independence, but was at the side of Pedro Santana during the annexation to Spain.

 Military career

-Arms commander of Higúey with the rank of colonel in the Six Years Government of Báez, he fought under the orders of Miches in defense of the presidency of Ulises Francisco Espaillat, rising to general.
+Arms commander of Higúey with the rank of colonel in the Six Years Government of Buenaventura Báez, he fought under the orders of Miches in defense of the presidency of Ulises Francisco Espaillat, rising to general.
 Established in El Seibo, the Pine Revolution of 1877 allowed him to fight Marcos Antonio Cabral, but he had to accept a compromise and retired to his house on the condition that Miches was named governor of the province.
 Once again raised, he defeated the reds in Pomarrosa.

 On February 24, 1878, Báez capitulated and Cesáreo Guillermo occupied the capital, where he presided over a provisional Government, even though Ignacio María González had gone ahead to establish another one in Santiago de Cuba.

 González ended up staying with the Presidency, but as soon as he began to exercise it, Cesáreo Guillermo in the east and Ulises Heureaux in Cibao overthrew him on July 27, 1878.
 Two candidates, that of Cesáreo Guillermo and that of Manuel Altagracia Cáceres, who He had been vice president of the Republic during the Six Years of Báez, they disputed power, but the second was assassinated in the city of Santo Domingo and Cesáreo Guillermo was elevated to the Presidency on February 27, 1879.

 For several months Cesáreo Guillermo dedicated himself to embezzling the treasury and distributing it among his supporters and friends, as well as preventing possible uprisings against him.
 However, eight months into his government, and after the arrival of Gregorio Luperón in the country, the blues rebelled and Cesáreo Guillermo had to face them, but Ulises Heureaux defeated him in the Widow's Chair and sought asylum in Puerto Rico.